 - 18. We record reasonable adjustments that have been requested and/or made.
 These records may be used to review and improve the quality of the services that we provide.
 We will treat this data in line with our data retention schedule. - 19.
-This Policy will be reviewed by our Equality and Access to Justice Programme Board at least annually, and/or when the law changes.
-The next review is due in September 2020.
+This Policy will be reviewed by our Equality and Access to Justice Programme Board every three years, and/or when the law changes.
+The next review is due in October 2024.

-Ben Burns, Equality and Access to Justice Manager Ruby Newton, Senior Supervision and Authorisation Officer
+Head of Equality and Access to Justice

+Senior Supervision and Authorisation Officer